PiyushMishra318/SVG-Palette-Processor/README.md

 # Author's Note (NOT AI GENERATED)

 > I am not even sure what this.
-I remember making this for an internal parsing tool for canva competitor I was building at a startup.
+I remember making this for an internal parsing tool for a canva competitor I was building at a startup.
 I don't think its very useful for anything.
 But definitely something new I got to build at the time.
 > Probably going to archive this.

 # SVG-Palette-Processor